 - Working with local counsel in four states to manage a toxic tort litigation program.

 During law school, Kelly was a Note and Comment Editor for the Wisconsin Law Review.
 Her Comment, “Get Cash Until Payday!
 The Payday-Loan Problem in Wisconsin,” was published in the 2006 Volume of the Wisconsin Law Review.
 She also participated in internships with the Wisconsin Department of Justice Civil Litigation Unit, the Consumer Law Litigation Clinic, and Judge John Coffey of the Seventh Circuit Court of Appeals.

 Kelly is a member of the State Bar of Wisconsin, the Milwaukee Bar Association and the Association for Women Lawyers.
 She is a Fellow of the American Bar Foundation.

-Kelly is a member of the Board of Directors of the Economic Justice Institute (EJI) of the University of Wisconsin Law School’s civil, anti-poverty clinical programs which include the Consumer Law Clinic, the Family Court Assistance Project, the Neighborhood Law Project and Foreclosure Mediation Clinic.
-Kelly is Director of Special Events and chairs the Moms in the Bar discussion group for Association for Women Lawyers.
-She is also involved in mentoring law students and young lawyers.
+Kelly is a member of the Board of Directors of the Milwaukee Ballet, an active volunteer with the Elmbrook Humane Society and fundraiser for brain tumor research at the Medical College of Wisconsin.
+She previously served on the Board of the Economic Justice Institute (EJI) of the University of Wisconsin Law School’s civil, anti-poverty clinical programs which include the Consumer Law Clinic, the Family Court Assistance Project, the Neighborhood Law Project and Foreclosure Mediation Clinic.
+Kelly is a member and former Director of Association for Women Lawyers and enjoys mentoring law students and young lawyers.